redox-os/book/src/building-redox.md

 This will make the target `build/x86_64/desktop/harddrive.img`, which you can run with a virtual machine.

 Give it a while.
 Redox is big.
-Read [this](./build-phases.md#make-all-first-run) section to know what the `make all` command does.
+Read the [make all (first run)](./build-phases.md#make-all-first-run) section to know what the `make all` command does.

 Note that the filesystem parts are merged using the [FUSE](https://github.com/libfuse/libfuse). `bootstrap.sh` install `libfuse`.
 If you have problems with the final image of Redox, verify if `libfuse` is installed and you are able to use it.